 Considered Québec City’s commercial district, Sainte-Foy is the place to be when it comes to shopping.
 Browse its luxurious shopping malls and wander to the waterfront at the St Lawrence River.

 Classic décor combines with modern features such as Jacuzzi baths in this unique downtown hotel.
 Auberge Quebec offers motel-style accommodation with outdoor exits and is perfectly situated for shopping at Laurier and Place St-Foy shopping centres.

 Enjoy modern, spacious accommodation in the district of Sainte-Foy, close to Québec City’s best shopping centres.
 Hotel Travelodge Québec offers an indoor pool and sauna and is a 10-minute drive from the National Museum of Fine Arts.

 Hotel Universel Sainte-Foy – From £33

-For budget accommodation in Quebec City, the Howard Johnson Hotel is an excellent choice.
-It’s close to the airport and just a short journey from the bustling district of downtown Quebec.
+For budget accommodation in Québec City, the Clarion Pointe Québec Hotel is an excellent choice.
+It’s close to the airport and just a short journey from the bustling district of downtown Québec.
 Head into the heart of Sainte-Foy for some retail therapy or explore the old town.